 Autocross Sunday #11 Hosted by SCNAX

-What to expect - Combine wonderful Southern California weather and a first class autox course designed by the CSCC team, we’re sure to have a great day of fun and competition.
+Combine wonderful Southern California weather and a first class autocross course designed by SCNAX and we’re sure to have a great day of fun and competition.

-Your hosts for the event are the volunteers who make up the California Sports Car Club (CSCC), a not for profit club assembled for the sole purpose of organizing world class autocross events in the Cal Club Region of the Spoirts Car Club of America (SCCA).
+Your hosts for the event are the volunteers who make up Cal Club SCCA Autocross, a not for profit club assembled for the sole purpose of organizing world class autocross events in the Cal Club Region of the Sports Car Club of America (SCCA).
 Organizers are non-paid volunteers.
 All participants will be required to perform a normal work assignment as your contribution to the event.

 No Overnight Camping